-Shorelands or shoreland areas means those lands extending landward for two hundred feet in all directions as measured on a horizontal plane from the ordinary high water mark; contiguous floodplain areas landward two hundred feet; and all wetlands and deltas associated with the streams, lakes, and tidal waters that are subject to the provisions of this chapter; the same to be designated as to location by the Department of Ecology.
+Shorelands or Shoreland Areas.
+Those lands extending landward for two hundred feet in all directions as measured on a horizontal plane from the ordinary high water mark; contiguous floodplain areas landward two hundred feet; and all wetlands and deltas associated with the streams, lakes, and tidal waters that are subject to the provisions of this chapter; the same to be designated as to location by the Department of Ecology.

-Shoreline Jurisdiction means all "shorelines of the state" and "shorelands" as defined in RCW 90.58.030.
+Shoreline Jurisdiction.
+All "shorelines of the state" and "shorelands" as defined in RCW 90.58.030.